jhanna97/privacy-policy/joshna-privacy-policy.md

-# Joshnahanna's Event Planning Privacy Policy
+# Creative Planning - Event Planning Privacy Policy

-**Developer:** Joshnahanna (jhanna97)
+**Company:** Creative Planning

 ---

 ## Overview

-This is a personal event planning application developed by Joshnahanna that integrates with Pinterest to display board inspiration for hens parties and events.
+This is a personal event planning application developed by Creative Planning that integrates with Pinterest to display board inspiration for hens parties and events.

 ## Data Collection